 APL’s STEM (Science, Technology, Engineering, and Math) Program Management Office is committed to helping students and teachers develop their literacy and competency in STEM.
 Our mission is to develop our nation’s STEM talent.
 We do this through our programs that provide a pathway to STEM careers for students in grades 3–12.
 Our core programs are designed to be complementary and are grounded in what we call the integrated model.
 The integrated model is how we ensure that children in our programs learn about what being a STEM professional truly means.
 Use this website to learn more about APL’s pathway of programs and how you can get connected!

 APL STEM Pathway

 Dwight Carr, Ed.
 D., APL STEM Program Manager

 In 2011, to address our nation’s critical challenge of creating a workforce educated and trained in science, technology, engineering, and mathematics (STEM), APL launched a STEM Program Management Office to help inspire, engage, and educate the next generation of STEM professionals.
-Led by Program Manager Dwight Carr, APL’s STEM efforts are concentrated on providing students, parents, and teachers with substantial involvement with STEM professionals and the work they do.
+Led by Program Manager Dwight Carr, Ed.
+D., APL’s STEM efforts are concentrated on providing students, parents, and teachers with substantial involvement with STEM professionals and the work they do.
 With APL since 2003, Carr has held successive technical positions as an electrical engineer, lead engineer, and project manager.
 Before joining APL, he was instrumental in establishing a manufacturing laboratory for the Gene Logic Genomics Corporation and served as a research fellow for the National Institutes of Health.
 Carr holds a master’s degree in electrical and computer engineering from The Johns Hopkins University and received his undergraduate degree in biology from Howard University, where he was a member of the National Golden Key Honor Society and the Beta Kappa Chi Honor Society.

 Elise Buckley, STEM Academic Program Specialist